Skizzy-create/Kerbal-Position-Estimatior/README.md

 Data processing is adeptly handled through `data_connecting.ipynb`, where the raw data is transformed into a structured training dataset.
 Each flight session contributes to a uniquely named file that enriches `training.csv`, forming the foundation for model training.
 Z-score normalization is applied to standardize the dataset, ensuring zero mean and unit variance, which is instrumental in enhancing model performance.

 ## Data Analysis
 The dataset undergoes a preliminary analysis to unravel patterns and correlations within the data. `plots.ipynb` houses an array of visualizations including pair plots and feature distributions that offer deep insights into the data's characteristics.
-These visual tools are invaluable for comprehending the intricacies of data and harnessing its full potential.
+These visual tools are invaluable for comprehending the intricacies of data and harnessing its full potential. `You will need to run the file locally to see the plots --SIZE CONSTRAINTS`

 ## Model Architecture
 The predictive model boasts a multi-layered architecture with various configurations: